UserDna95/Supply-Chain-Dashboard-2/README.md

 Step 2) Upload and clean data in SQL

 1) Attempted to insert data from the csv file into an empty table structure, but even after changing the directory and location of the file, the “secure-priv-authorization” did not accept it.
-Then attempted to load the LOCAL file using a query, but a connection between local system and MySQL was not established.
+Then, I attempted to load the LOCAL file using a query, but a connection between the local system and MySQL was not established.
 Ultimately, what worked was to upload the csv file into a table of its own using Data Import Wizard and then use the INSERT INTO statement to insert data from the csv file into the empty table structure.

 SQL statement creating a sales table and inserting date: